xnhp0320/acl_search_lib/README.md

 This has been fixed in the current version.
 I checked that sometimes this technique can save up to 10x memory.

+Therefore I decide to rewrite HyperSplit code for a robust implementation.
+Feel free to drop an email to xnhp0320@gmail.com if you have any question about the implementation.